sagravsd/sagravsd.github.io/_posts/2025-04-28-wordtrip-ios.md

 ### Device Details

-The device used for testing this app was an **iPhone 8** (Model MQ6V2LL/A) with **iOS version 16.7.10**.
+The device used for testing this app was an iPhone 8 (Model MQ6V2LL/A) with iOS version 15.4.1.
 A full file system image of this mobile was acquired for the analysis.
-To achieve this, we used **Autopsy** to analyze the full system image.
+To achieve this, we used Autopsy to analyze the full system image.
 Multiple images were taken at different times to check the difference in data stored and app behavior.

 ### Software Used